 1921 – There are 86 Jewish-owned workshops and factories in Mielec; the Beit Yaakov School for Girls is founded.

-1923 – American J.D.C. helps the Jewish community rebuild the ritual baths (mikveh).
+1923 – Jewish population of Mielec is 3020, accounting for approximately 56% of the total population.
+The American J.D.C. helps the Jewish community rebuild the ritual baths (mikveh).

-before September 1939 – Jewish population of Mielec is recorded at 5420 persons.
+Summer 1939 – Jewish population of Mielec is 5420.

 September 1, 1939 – The German Army invades Poland.
 The Germans occupy Mielec less than two weeks later.
 See full history of WWII and the Shoah in Mielec here.